Aux-Think: Exploring Reasoning Strategies for Data-Efficient Vision-Language Navigation: Introduction

 To validate the effectiveness of Aux-Think, we introduce R2R-CoT-320k, the first CoT dataset for VLN, which is large-scale and specifically tailored for the R2R-CE benchmark \cite{krantz2020beyond}.
 As existing datasets lack aligned CoT-style reasoning, we construct this dataset by generating reasoning traces that can faithfully lead to the correct next action.
 R2R-CoT-320k consists of over 320,000 diverse reasoning traces grounded in natural instructions and photo-realistic navigation trajectories.
 It covers a wide range of scenarios and CoT content, making it a rich and challenging resource for training and evaluation.
 We show that Aux-Think, when trained with R2R-CoT-320k, matches the performance of state-of-the-art VLN methods, while using only a fraction of their training data (Fig. \ref{fig:1b}).

-Our contributions are as follows: \begin{itemize} \item \textbf{New Finding:} We conduct a systematic comparison of reasoning strategies in VLN and reveal that inference-time reasoning, including Pre-Think and Post-Think, consistently underperforms direct action prediction (No-Think), termed the IRC issue.
-To our knowledge, this is the first exploration of CoT strategies on the VLN-CE task. \item \textbf{New Method:} We propose Aux-Think, a novel training paradigm that uses CoT as auxiliary supervision while maintaining No-Think inference, achieving superior performance over other reasoning methods.
-Aux-Think pioneers a new perspective on CoT utilization. \item \textbf{New Dataset:} We introduce R2R-CoT-320k, a large-scale, diverse, and challenging Chain-of-Thought dataset tailored for the R2R-CE benchmark, which enables more effective training of reasoning-aware VLN agents. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item \textbf{New Finding:} We conduct a systematic comparison of reasoning strategies in VLN and reveal that test-time reasoning, including Pre-Think and Post-Think, consistently underperforms direct action prediction (No-Think), termed the TRC issue.
+To our knowledge, this is the first exploration of CoT strategies on the VLN-CE task. \item \textbf{New Method:} We propose Aux-Think, a novel training paradigm that uses CoT as auxiliary supervision while maintaining No-Think testing, achieving superior performance over other reasoning methods.
+Aux-Think pioneers a new perspective on CoT utilization and achieves the best performance on the navigation success rate. \item \textbf{New Dataset:} We introduce R2R-CoT-320k, a large-scale, diverse, and challenging Chain-of-Thought dataset tailored for the R2R-CE benchmark, which enables more effective training of reasoning-aware VLN agents. \end{itemize}